anshuman23/flaskChatApp/README.md

-#How to use this
+# How to use this
-(Looking at you, Chahal and Vidushi)

 - Open index.html in your browser
 - Run ```python chatUI.py``` in a new terminal